YulduzM1/Yaprakk/README.md

 * [x] User can create a new account
 * [x] User can post a recipe and add appropriate tags
 * [x] User can see posted recipes
-* [x] User can take a photo, add a prep Time, cook Time, and post it to the server.
+* [x] User can take a photo, add a prep Time, cook Time, tags, and post it to the server.
 * [x] User can view the last 20 recipes.
 * [x] User can view existing posts from other users
-* [x] User can like/dislike these posts, and will be less likely to see poorly received posts
+* [x] User can like the posts
-* [x] User can save recipes they love and view them later
+* [x] User can save recipes they love and view them later in Favorite View
 * [x] User can search for posts that have certain tags

 ## 1A.
 Gif Walkthrough

 **Future Nice-to-have Stories**
 * [ ] User can join communities around certain dietary or culinary topics / categories and see recipes liked by that community